K-2 Resources: Reading Like a Pro

 - Reading for Meaning with Your Child

 Children learn when they make connections between what they read and what they know.
 One method parents can use to help make these connections is called a think aloud, where you talk through your thoughts as you read.
-Use the think aloud method with anything you read, but you can apply it to a television show, a play or even a movie.
+Use the think aloud method with anything you read.
+You can apply it to a television show, a play or even a movie.
 Ask questions that encourage your child to draw conclusions, predict what happens next or determine motivations.